MichaelWaruiru/MyPortfolio/README.md

 For Admin access to upload and delete files, make sure you use "?admin=true" after your URL i.e if it is "https://localhost:5173/?admin=true"

 ## ISSUES
-The link in cloudinary cannot be deleted or downloaded
+The link in cloudinary cannot be deleted or downloaded.
+Solution in progress albeit